Asymptotically Optimal Power Allocation for Energy Harvesting Communication Networks: The Broadcast and Multiple-Access EH Networks

 Hence, the average transmit power and the average desired power of the EH transmitter, denoted by $\bar P_{{\rm out}}$ and $\bar P_{{\rm d}}$, respectively, are given by

-Using $P_{\rm in}(i)$, the average harvested power, $\bar P_{\rm in}$, can be found by (\ref{eq_P_in}).
-Now, let $\bar P_{\rm lim}$ denote the upper limit on the average transmit power for all channels.
+Using $P_{\rm in}(i)$, the average harvested power, $\bar P_{\rm in}$, is given by (\ref{eq_P_in}).
+Now, let $\bar P_{\rm lim}$ denote the upper limit on the average transmit power $\bar P_{\rm out}$.
 Then, the average transmit power must satisfy $\bar P_{{\rm out}} \leq \bar P_{\rm lim}$.
 In the following, we introduce the utility function of the broadcast network which is a multivariate version of the utility function of the point-to-point system.

 Let $U(i)$ denote the utility function of the broadcast network in the $i$-th time slot.
 The utility function $U(i)$ is now associated with all $M$ codewords transmitted in the $i$-th time slot, and, similar to the point-to-point case, it measures some desired quality of the codewords transmitted in the $i$-th time slot.
 Let $U(i)$ be a function of all $M$ transmit powers $P_{{\rm out},k}(i)$, $k=1,...,M$.
 We formally express the dependence of the utility function on the $M$ transmit powers as $U(P_{{\rm out},1}(i),P_{{\rm out},2}(i),...,P_{{\rm out},M}(i))$.
 For simplicity of presentation, we write $U(i)$ instead of $U(P_{{\rm out},1}(i),P_{{\rm out},2}(i),...,P_{{\rm out},M}(i))$.
 We assume that the properties of $U(i)$ as a function of an individual transmit power $P_{{\rm out},k}(i)$, $\forall k=1,...,M$, are as outlined in Definition~\ref{def_1}.
 Given $U(i)$, $\forall i$, the average utility function $\bar U$ can be found using (\ref{av_ut_fun}).
 Based on $\bar U$, we introduce now the power allocation problem for the broadcast EH network.